-Only a week til Easter but you may still have parties at school, and Easter Egg Hunt to host or attend, or maybe you will be having guests over during the Holiday weekend.
+Only a few weeks til Easter but you may still have parties at school, an Easter Egg Hunt to host or attend, or maybe you will be having guests over during the Holiday weekend.
 So let’s get busy making some Easter treats and goodies.

 A Garden of Peeps

 Something everyone loves is a chocolate covered pretzel – the sweet and salty is always a favorite.
 A twist to these for Easter – add a Peep.

 I chose to use white chocolate, which really isn’t chocolate, but still a great taste.
 Wilton Candy Melts are in so many colors now but my favorite to start most projects is the Bright White.
 It’s a vanilla flavor but a pretty white color.

 Follow directions on the package for melting, either by double boiler or microwave, being careful when it is hot.

 Dip the pretzel rod into the melted candy, covering about half of the rod.
 Shake off excess and place on parchment paper.